Crazy8unny/Bandit-Bot/README.md

 Overview
 --------
 In conclusion, this is a simple bot template which allows you to make amazing discord bots!
-Th
+The